bpptkg/bpptkg-meteo/examples/vaisala/README.md

 The script will create `last` file that store the latest meteorology data timestamp in `data/` directory.
 You can view runtime log in `logs/` directory.

+## Configure Settings Using .env File

+Vaisala app settings can also be configured from `.env` file.
+See `.env.example` file for example.

+Create `.env` file on the same directory with `app.py` and write your settings there.